-- 1. Move the flashing cursor to the ROM/RAM CHECK item. - Press the (exec) function key to check the ROM and RAM.
-During the test, all keys are disabled.
-The device version is displayed at the upper right of the server during.
+- 1. Move the flashing cursor to the ROM/RAM CHECK item. - 2.
+Press the (exec) function key to check the ROM and RAM.
+During the test, all keys are disabled. - The device version is displayed at the upper right of the screen during ROM/RAM check. - 3.
+When the test is completed, press any key to return to the self-test setting screen.